weBrandy/openLibby/README.md

 # openLibby
-openLibby is a telegram bot built on node.js and is designed to communicate with OpenLibrary API
+openLibby is a Telegram Messenger bot built on node.js and is designed to communicate with OpenLibrary API